SARANKUMAAR02/API/README.md

 ```
 3 Configure MongoDB Atlas Connection :

-- Open config.js in the project root directory.
+- Open .env in the project root directory.
 - Replace <YOUR_MONGODB_ATLAS_CONNECTION_STRING> with your actual MongoDB Atlas connection string.

 4 Start the Server :